 If your child has a ton of homework to do then see what needs to be done first.
 This will also allow you to help them reduce their own stress levels too.
 Do the homework which needs to be handed in first.
 This can also reduce the amount of homework that has to be done in one night.

 Look at just how many after school activities your children are participating in.
 If it is more than two things maybe it is time to cut back.
 This frees up both your childÕs time and your time.

 Another important thing to help reduce stress is to make time for the family.
 Try to plan one evening a week where you do something as a family together.
 This could be make dinner together or sit and watch a movie or play some type of game.

 When it comes to sitting down and eating dinner make use of the time.
 Ask your kids and your spouse how their day went.
 This gives the person time to ÔventÕ if necessary and allows you to discover if there are any potential problems lurking around the corner.

-By making time for your family and being aware of what each member is dealing with you can help reduce family stress.
+By making time for your family and being aware of what each student is dealing with you can help reduce family stress.
 Communication is essential and one of the best ways to deal with stress before it becomes a major problem.